bobtfish/AWSnycast/README.md

             }
         ]
     }

+DescribeRouteTables + Create/Delete/ReplaceRoute are used for the core functionality, DescribeNetworkInterfaces is used to get the primary IP address of other instances which are found to be owning a route (for remote health checks), and DescribeInstanceAttribute is used to check that the local machine has src/dest checking disabled (and refusing to start if it doesn't as a safety precaution).

 Note that this software *does not* need root permissions, and therefore *should not* be run as root on your system.
 Please run it as a normal user (or even as nobody if you're